Kelly McCreary

 Kelly J. McCreary (born September 29, 1981) is an American actress, best known for her role on the ABC drama series Grey's Anatomy as Dr. Maggie Pierce, the half-sister of series protagonist Meredith Grey.
 She joined the series as a guest at the end of the tenth season, becoming a series regular in the eleventh season.
 She has reprised her role on the spin-off series Station 19.

-McCreary began her career acting in theatre, eventually making it to Broadway, and has performed in a number of productions by playwright Dominique Morisseeau.
+McCreary began her career acting in theatre, eventually making it to Broadway, and has performed in a number of productions by playwright Dominique Morisseau.
 She made her screen debut doing voice work for several animated children's educational programs, and later made guest appearances on the television series Rubicon, I Just Want My Pants Back, and Castle, with multi-episode arcs on White Collar and Scandal.
 She has appeared in the films Being Flynn (2011) and Life (2015).
 McCreary was a series regular on The CW's short-lived medical drama Emily Owens, M.D. as Tyra Dupre.

 Early life and education

 McCreary was born in Milwaukee, Wisconsin on September 29, 1981, to Mary and Geoffrey McCreary.
-She has two sisters.
+She has two sisters and one brother.
 She became interested in acting and theatre in the fourth grade and attended middle and high schools for the arts.
 McCreary first appeared on stage in a sixth-grade musical.
 At age 17, she moved to New York City to study acting at Barnard College, a women's college of Columbia University.
 She appeared in several productions at the Minor Latham Playhouse, and worked on Columbia's Varsity Show during her junior year.
 She also spent a semester at the British American Drama Academy in London and appeared in numerous commercials before graduating from Barnard in 2003.
 McCreary has also trained at the Chautauqua Conservatory Theatre Company and The Actor's Center in New York.